mmertama/FigmaQML/README.md

 ```js
 FigmaQmlSingleton.setView(1);
 ```
-This feature is currently supported only Qt for MCU, but I looking ways to bring it on dektop - TODO.
+This feature is currently supported only Qt for MCU, but I looking ways to bring it on desktop - TODO.

 ## Qt for MCU ##